ryandoyle5401/Budgetr/Weekly Updates/Week 4 Status Update.md

 2. Did not work more on authentification

 ### Progress - Mitkumar
+1. Fixed HAXM issue that i was initially having
+2. Updated computer VM to run the virtual device

 ### Issues - Mitkumar
+1. BIOS settings causing gradle errors
+2. Might have to reinstall android studio and reclone the repo

 ## Individual Goals for Next Week
 ### Ryan